-- Individuals employed by the LEA as teachers
+- Individuals employed by the district as teachers

-- LEA- and school-level administrators
+- District- and school-level administrators

 - Other certified educational professionals

-Parents or legal guardians may NOT serve as a Test Administrator for their own child, unless otherwise specified by your state.
-In addition, student teachers may NOT serve as a Test Administrator in charge of administering the PARCC assessment.
+Parents or legal guardians may NOT serve as a Test Administrator for their own child, unless otherwise specified by ISBE.
+In addition, student teachers may NOT serve as a Test Administrator in charge of administering the IAR assessment.

 Proctor is an individual who may be called on to help a Test Administrator monitor a testing session under the supervision of the Test Administrator.
 A Test Administrator must be in the room at all times during testing if a Proctor is used.
 Student teachers may serve as Proctors who assist the Test Administrators.
-Refer to your School Test Coordinator for more information about your state's policy.
+Refer to your School Test Coordinator for more information about state policy.